mmvergara/threads-clone/README.md

 - Remix has a straightforward logic, only took me a few days to understand the concepts of Remix.

+- Tried implementing proper html semantics and accessibility like aria-labels, etc.

 - I like drizzle better than prisma.

 - They kinda stick to web standards, so it's easy to understand.